-Understanding a wrongful death claim
+How does a wrongful death claim work?

-Wrongful death is a term that describes an instance where one’s negligence causes a person’s death.
-A wrongful death claim can arise even where someone’s negligence does not directly cause death but rather causes an injury, and the injury ultimately becomes fatal.
-However, claims involving defamation, libel and slander and other actions affecting the decedent’s character do not survive death and cannot be pursued in a wrongful death suit.
+“Wrongful death” is a term that describes an instance where one’s negligence causes another person’s death.
+A wrongful death claim can arise even where someone’s negligence does not directly cause death but rather causes an injury that ultimately becomes fatal.
+However, claims involving defamation, libel and slander, and other actions affecting the decedent’s character do not survive death and cannot be pursued in a wrongful death suit.

-Types of Tennessee wrongful death cases include:
+Tennessee wrongful death cases often involve:

 - Work-related or workplace accidents